 Your doctor may advise you to stop sleeping on your back at this time.
 This means using extra pillows to support your body.
-There are several types of specially designed pregnancy pillows you can buy to help you sleep or just provide a little extra comfort while you rest or watch television.
+There are several types of specially designed pregnancy pillows you can buy to help you sleep or just provide a little extra comfort while you rest.

 With more sleep comes more energy during the day.
 Your mood may also brighten, but don’t be surprised if you still experience the occasional mood swing.
 And you may miss your old clothes as you start wearing more maternity clothes.

 Becoming more active is only part of what’s happening with your baby at week 16.
 The baby’s circulatory and urinary systems are functioning at a more advanced stage.

-The head also appears much more “normal” as the eyes and ears have settled into their permanent position on the head.
-The head itself is also becoming more erect and not angled forward as it had been for the first few months.
+Your baby’s head also appears more “normal” as the eyes and ears have settled into their permanent position on the head.
+Your baby’s head is also becoming more erect and not angled forward as it had been for the first few months.

 Your baby’s legs are also developing quickly.
 And if your baby is a girl, thousands of eggs are forming in her ovaries.

-Babies at this stage are measured from head to fanny.
+Babies at this stage are measured from their heads to their bottoms.
 This is called the crown-rump length.
 At 16 weeks, most babies are about 4.5 inches long and weigh about 3.5 ounces.
 This is about the size of an avocado.
 And next your baby will begin a major growth spurt.

-Do you feel any movement down there?
-Some women start to feel their babies moving around week 16, but women who are moms for the first time often don’t feel movement until much later.
-That’s ok.
+Do you feel any movement yet?
+Some women start to feel their babies moving by week 16, but women who are moms for the first time often don’t feel movement until much later.

 Fetal movement, also called quickening, is a great sign that your babies are exercising their developing muscles.
 Over time, these little pokes and jabs will turn into rolls and kicks.

-While most of your symptoms from prior weeks will not be new this week, like your tender breasts, here’s a look at the symptoms you can expect to continue this week:
+While most of your symptoms from past weeks will not be new this week, like tender breasts, here’s a look at the symptoms you can expect to continue this week: